+When a dog bites someone, the consequences can vary greatly depending on the circumstances.
+In most cases, the dog will not be punished for biting, but the owner may face legal repercussions.
 The exact rules for how dog bites are handled vary by city, county, or state, and it's important to fully understand the laws where you live.
 It is even more important to never ignore the signs of aggression and take all the measures you can to prevent your dog from biting.
-In the vast majority of cases of dog bites, the dog will not be punished for biting.
-However, whether your dog or the dog that bit you will be euthanized or not depends on several factors.

 In general, if your dog bites someone, they will not be euthanized.
 However, you can expect to be sued by the person who was injured.
 You may also have to deal with legal ramifications.
 You could have to pay fines and you could even face jail time.

 Usually, your dog must attack without being provoked in order for you to be held responsible.
 However, your dog must also have been properly contained when he attacked.In some states, a dog (and its owner) receive a “free bite”, which exempts the owner from liability if the dog has never bitten anyone before.
 It is almost certain that an owner will realize that a dog is dangerous if neighbors or others complain that the animal has threatened or bitten someone.The one-bite rule can make a dog owner strictly responsible for a dog bite if he should have known the dangerous tendencies of his pet.
 In Pennsylvania, for example, courts have held that even when owners knew their dogs were ruthless, they were not responsible for injuries caused by animals unless they were also negligent (Deardorff v.).